mMerlin/cellular_automata/README.md

 Using «multiples of» an integer cell to cell distance in each dimension, a tuple of integers can be used to specify any cell address.
 A tuple is immutable, can be added to a python set.
 A genertion can then be represented as a single set of the address tuples of the living cells.

 The neighbourhood of a cell can be represented by the relative addresses of each of the neighbors of the cell.
-That is the same as the address of all of the neighbours of the cell at address (0, 0, …).
+That is the same as the address of all of the neighbours of the origin cell at address (0, 0, …).

-The intersection of the «living» generation set and the «count of» neighbors of a cell determine if that cell survives in the next generation.
+The size «living cell count» of the intersection of the «living» generation set and the neighbors of a cell determine if that cell survives in the next generation.

 All of the neighbour cells that are dead (do not exist) in the current generation are candidates to be born in the next generation.
 The union of the dead neighbours of all living cells in one generation are the only cells that need be checked for creation in the next generation «based on the count of living neighbors of the dead cells».